Retries are load multipliers: policy-keyed resilience for Go¶

 Closing thought¶

 Retries are not a feature.
-They are an operational commitment.
+They are, rather, an operational commitment.

 recourse tries to make that commitment explicit: policy-keyed control, bounded envelopes, protocol-aware semantics, backpressure, tail-latency tooling, and observability that tells the truth about what happened.